> About Us

 In 2002, Diego interviewed 125 experts in the country who worked with young adults, and reviewed 36 curricula.
 He used research and process design methods he’d learned while a researcher at Hewlett-Packard labs to assess the needs of underprepared youth and to design a program that would transform them into successful community college students.
 He held five pilots with nine of the curricula to determine the elements that would make the program most effective.
 With each pilot the curricula was reviewed and improved based on student feedback.
 This research took over a year and a half.
 Each pilot included different elements of the two-week intensive that begins the ACE semester (the Foundation Course).

 Working with an outstanding team of faculty including Sue Nerton, Marcy Alancraig, Deborah Shulman and Regina DeCosse, Diego refined and combined program elements to develop a specialized curriculum from which the first student cohort was taught in the fall of 2003 at the Cabrillo College center in Watsonville, California.
-Diego decided to call it the Digital Bridge Academy (DBA), since the idea was to help students bridge the digital divide as a solution to poverty.
+At the time, Diego called it the Digital Bridge Academy (DBA), since the idea was to help students bridge the digital divide as a solution to poverty.
 The target student population was underprepared Latino students in a rural, agricultural community.
 Cabrillo College continued to run one cohort per semester at its Watsonville Center through spring 2008.

 First Partnerships